 Day of Arrival

-Upon arrival, horse identification is confirmed and a general clinical examination is performed.
+Upon arrival at the UC Davis Center for Equine Health, horse identification is confirmed and a general clinical examination is performed.
 Temperature, pulse rate and respiratory rate are documented, and any injuries or evidence of illness are reported.
 The horse is escorted to a private stall area by the transport personnel and offered hay and water.

 The CEM quarantine facility is located on the grounds of the Center for Equine Health on the UC Davis campus.
 Each horse is provided with a large stall (12 ft x 20 ft) with free access to a spacious outside run (60 ft x 16 ft).
 Although other horses are within view, quarantined horses are separated from other horses for the duration of the quarantine period.